EnergyExemplarNorthAmerica/Python-PLEXOS-API/README.md

 https://energyexemplar.com/contactus/

 # Development Environment
-The authors are primarily using Anaconda Python version 2.7.x along with the PyDotNet repository, along with PLEXOS Desktop 7.4R02.
+The authors are primarily using Anaconda Python version 3.6.x along with the PyDotNet repository, along with PLEXOS Desktop 7.5R05.
+As of this writing, PyDotNet is not available for Python 3.7.x or above.
 Also .NET Framework SDK 4.6.2 or higher is needed.
 However, you would have to install this to use PLEXOS.

 https://www.anaconda.com/download/